Let’s talk about branding, not blanding

 Photo by Daryan Shamkhali on Unsplash

-Cannings Purple Art Director Cameron Jones discusses how to stand out the competitive world of branding.
+Purple Art Director Cameron Jones discusses how to stand out the competitive world of branding.

 Rebranding can be tricky.
 And expensive.